Dataset Dynamics via Gradient Flows in Probability Space: Implementation and Experimental Details

 \section{Implementation and Experimental Details}

-Our implementation of the gradient flows uses \href{https://pytorch.org/}{\texttt{PyTorch}}, and the \href{https://www.kernel-operations.io/geomloss/}{\texttt{geomloss}} and \href{https://pythonot.github.io/}{\texttt{POT}} libraries for OT-related computations, including the \textsc{OTDD} distance needed at every step.
+We implement our method on \href{https://pytorch.org/}{\texttt{PyTorch}} \citep{paszke2019pytorch}, using the \href{https://www.kernel-operations.io/geomloss/}{\texttt{geomloss}} \citep{feydy2019interpolating} and \href{https://pythonot.github.io/}{\texttt{POT}} \citep{flamary2021pot} libraries for OT-related computations, including the \textsc{OTDD} distance needed at every step.
 The three types of feature-label dynamics described in Section~\ref{sec:implementation} are implemented by detaching parts of the computational graph in order to make gradient updates only in some of them.
 For the variable label dynamics, there are two options for clustering: fixed-size or nonparametric.
-We use k-means for the formers, and density-based spatial clustering of applications with noise (DBSCAN) with parameters $\epsilon=5$ and minimum points per cluster $4$ for the latter.
-Pseudocode for the example of feature-driven fixed-label dynamics is shown as Algorithm~\ref{algo:fd-fl}.
+We use k-means for the former and density-based spatial clustering of applications with noise (DBSCAN) with parameters $\epsilon=5$ and minimum points per cluster $4$ for the latter.
+Pseudocode for the three types of feature-label gradient flow dynamics described in Section~\ref{sec:implementation} is shown here in \Cref{algo:fd-fl,algo:jd-fl,algo:jd-vl}.